 - Method of payment (credit card number, expiry date, CVC number)

 - Multiple reservations in the same name for the same time period are not allowed!
 Reservations must be made in the name of the person who is arriving to pick up the camping permit.
 Reservations cannot be assigned from one person to another at the time of arrival.
 If a name change is required, please make changes at the online reservation site at https://saugeen.goingtocamp.com or contact 519-367-3040.
 Only the person named on the permit shall make those changes.
 The site shall not be occupied until the changes are made.

-- A NON-REFUNDABLE reservation fee of $12.25 will be charged to each site.
+- A NON-REFUNDABLE reservation fee will be charged to each site.
+Please refer to fees.